dashpradeep99/docker-complete-tutorial/4-tutum-basics.md

 - Manage updates and scaling of Dockerized apps and infrastructure through a GUI Dashboard, CLI, and RESTful APIs.

-**Before You Begin**
+#Before You Begin

 In order to complete this lab you will need a Docker Hub account.

-If you have an existing Docker Hub account, please proceed to “Logging in to Tutum” below
+If you have an existing Docker Hub account, please proceed to “Attaching a new node” below

 **Creating a Docker Hub Account**